Fall 2016 Enrollment

 Drew faculty are hard-working members of the University’s community.
 They remind students that there are several reasons to learn, and they work to integrate the values of freedom, joy, career fulfillment, self-discovery, and society into their course material.
-Those reasons include:

 An Individualized Learning Experience

-Drew provides access to several clubs and organizations, affording students numerous opportunities to be social outside of class.
-Club interests span from academic to athletic.
-There are plenty of options to choose from.
+Drew provides access to several clubs and organizations, affording students numerous opportunities to be social outside of class and explore their hobbies.
+Club interests span from academic to athletic, providing plenty of options to choose from.
 It’s also easy for students to create their own groups if they want a platform for other interests.

 Drew’s athletic affiliations include: NCAA (Division III), ECAC, Landmark Conference, MACFA, and IHSA.
-Students have the chance to cheer on their fellow peers at athletic events or they may choose to get involved themselves.
-There are club and intramural sports available for those who wish to participate on a non-collegiate level.
-For those who are simply interested in exercising, Drew offers fitness classes.
+Students have the chance to cheer on their fellow peers at athletic events, or they may choose to get involved themselves.
+There are also club and intramural sports available for those who want a more casual experience on the field.
+For those who are simply interested in exercising, Drew also offers fitness classes that range in activity.

-Drew works hard to prepare its students for success when they enter the workforce.
-One year after graduating, 95% of Drew students are in graduate school or employed.
+Drew works hard to prepare its students for success in the workforce.
+Within one year of graduation, 95% of Drew students are employed or admitted to graduate school.
 Having become masters of their subjects, Drew grads are given the means to excel at what they love to do.
-91% of graduates claim they feel prepared to pursue their career goals by the end of their educational experience.
+In fact, 91% of graduates claim that they feel prepared to pursue their career goals by the end of their educational experience.

 The Right Tools

 Ingrained in the Drew mindset is the dedication to student success.
-Faculty members provide students with the tools to succeed.
-They do not tell the students everything they need to know, but rather push them to figure it out for themselves.
-This educational responsibility, paired with a well-rounded liberal arts degree makes for successful graduates who are prepared to take on any challenge.
+Faculty members provide students with the tools to succeed, encouraging them to seek out answers for themselves rather than handing out basic information.
+This educational responsibility, paired with a well-rounded liberal arts degree, makes for successful graduates who are prepared to take on any challenge.
 Some of Drew’s alumni have gone on to be top-tier executives at Apple, television producers, and accomplished graduate students.